As an experienced cruiser, I've got tons of tips to make your next cruise vacation a breeze.

 The crew of the ship might real nice in their crisp uniforms and they may speak to you in a manner that seems flirty, but just remember that they are working, so separating that from thinking they are trying to crack onto you is worthwhile.

-If an accusation is leveled against them, then that could result in them being sacked regardless of whether anything actually happened, and you will probably feel less than welcome on the ship if it is a mutual endeavour.
+If an accusation is levelled against them, then that could result in them being sacked regardless of whether anything actually happened, and you will probably feel less than welcome on the ship if it is a mutual endeavour.

 7. Pay Attention During the Muster Drill